ashritta/NUS_FinTech_Show-Tell/README.md

 1. Telegram Bot - Chat ID retrieval from Telegram API initially failed with error code 404.
 The bot had to be initialised with a message before chat ID could be retrieved.
 <br><img src="https://user-images.githubusercontent.com/63718042/206472079-cb8a5c73-78de-4b91-b402-26dc0683fce4.png" width="600">

-2. Encryption shift - Currently fixed at 13 characters.
-I would like to expand the functionality to enable the user to choose a custom number to shift.
+2. JS functions with repeated functionality - I duplicated the ROT13 shift function to test out and implement a custom shift function, which means both functions now have a lot of repeated code, which is inefficient.
+I need to reorganise and simplify my code.

 <br>
 <h3>Live Site:</h3>